tsionnigate21/Car-Data/README.md

 <img width="452" alt="image" src="https://github.com/hannahmaurer/Car-Data/assets/159860800/0ddfa977-676a-4858-abcb-543d5b2f6445">

-2. In the second image shows a histogram that shows the frequency of speed for the cars.
+2. In the second image shows a histogram of the frequency of speed for the cars.

 - Remember we need to add a link somewhere
 - Possibly also a link to our essay